Epistemic Confidence Statement via Extended Likelihood: Introduction

-In satellite conjunction analysis, the assessed collision probability approaches zero as data noise increases, a phenomenon recognized as a fundamental deficiency of probabilistic inference, known as probability dilution.
-Using satellite conjunction analysis, Balch et al. (2019) showed that Bayesian posteriors are subject to probability dilution.
-The generalized fiducial distribution, being defined as a probability measure on the parameter space (Hannig et al., 2016), is likewise not free from probability dilution, and consonant belief functions also cannot fully overcome this issue, as they do not maintain exact confidence levels (Lee, 2025).
-Recently, confidence has been understood within an extended likelihood framework (Pawitan \& Lee, 2017, 2021, 2022, 2024).
-Lee (2025) discussed the advantages of the confidence approach over existing alternatives; it resolves the induction problem and enables the avoidance of probability dilution by allowing a point mass (Lee, 2025), which is also key to resolving Stein's (1959) high-dimensional length problem while maintaining the nominal confidence level exactly (Lee \& Lee, 2025b).
-Furthermore, in satellite conjunction analysis, interval procedures with different coverage probabilities may yield the same observed interval.
-In such cases, the frequentist coverage probability becomes ambiguous, whereas the confidence associated with the observed interval provides a meaningful interpretation as the maximum attainable coverage probability among competing interval procedures (Lee \& Lee, 2025b).
-Lee and Lee (2025a) proposed the use of modified extended likelihood as an extension of Fisher's likelihood for optimal point estimation, and as an extension of confidence for interval estimation with correct confidence levels for both fixed and random unknowns.
+In satellite conjunction analysis, the assessed collision probability approaches zero as observational noise increases, a phenomenon recognized as a fundamental deficiency of probabilistic inference known as probability dilution (Balch et al., 2019).
+Lee (2026) showed that epistemic confidence can overcome probability dilution because it is not itself a probability, whereas none of the above can fully resolve this deficiency.
+Recently, confidence has been reinterpreted within an extended likelihood framework (Pawitan \& Lee, 2021, 2024).
+Lee and Lee (2025) and Lee (2026) further demonstrated several advantages of the epistemic confidence approach.
+It resolves the induction problem of accepting a universal hypothesis based on finite evidence while remaining falsifiable; it resolves Stein's (1959) length problem while retaining exact coverage probability in a high-dimensional setting; and it provides a coherent interpretation in situations where frequentist coverage probability of an observed interval becomes ambiguous.